opf/openproject/docs/development/code-review-guidelines/README.md

 **Lefthook**

-For automatically linting your files on commiting them, please have a look at lefthook. https://github.com/evilmartians/lefthook/blob/master/docs/full_guide.md.
+For automatically linting your files on commiting them, please have a look at [Lefthook](https://github.com/evilmartians/lefthook).
 You can install these rules by using `bundle exec lefthook install`.